devil130/CONTACT-FORM/README.md

 # Contact Form Page

-This repository contains a simple contact form page built with HTML, CSS, and JavaScript.
+This repository contains a simple contact form page built with HTML and CSS.
 The form allows users to submit their contact information and messages, which can be processed on the server-side.

 ## Features